Skip to main content

 Hematocrit and Hemoglobin Surveillance

 Testosterone naturally stimulates the production of red blood cells, a process known as erythropoiesis.
 This can lead to an increase in hematocrit, the proportion of red blood cells in the blood, and hemoglobin levels.
 While increased red blood cell count can improve oxygen delivery, excessively high levels can thicken the blood, increasing its viscosity.
-This condition, known as polycythemia, elevates the risk of (MACE) and venous thromboembolism (VTE).
+This condition, known as polycythemia, elevates the risk of major adverse cardiovascular events (MACE) and venous thromboembolism (VTE).

 Rises in hematocrit from baseline have been associated with an increased risk of MACE.
 Clinical guidelines recommend monitoring hematocrit at 3, 6, and 12 months after starting therapy, and annually thereafter.
 If hematocrit levels reach or exceed 54%, a temporary discontinuation of testosterone therapy, dose reduction, or therapeutic phlebotomy (blood removal) may be necessary to mitigate risk.